aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_jumptowrap.md

 ## JumpToWrap               --  toggle ability to auto-wrap from bottom to top of buffer when searching

 ## Desc
-toggle ability to auto-wrap from bottom to top of buffer when searching
+* toggle ability to automatically start over at top of file with JumpToNext

 ## See also
 * __blank__